I Immediately Felt in the Old World When We Landed

 Arriving on the tarmac at the Budapest airport, I walk down the steps of the airplane to an awaiting bus.
 It’s a wintry grey day and people are wearing heavy long coats and big fur hats.
 They’re speaking with strong Hungarian accents and I don’t understand a word of it.

 For a minute I thought I was in the middle of a James Bond movie somewhere in Russia and far from California.
-Once inside the small baggage claim area, my husband and I gathered our luggage and our taxi driver was waiting for us.
+Once inside the small baggage claim area, we gathered our luggage and our taxi driver was waiting for us.
 A friendly man who spoke in his best broken English explained the history and difference between Buda and Pest.
 Simply put, the Danube River divides Budapest, with Buda on one side and Pest on the other side.
 Together they united to become Budapest.

-Driving from the airport, there were grey decayed buildings lining the road, reminding me that I was in old Eastern Europe.
+Driving from the airport, there were grey decayed buildings lining the road, reminding me that I was in Eastern Europe.
 This is not the sunny Mediterranean or carefree Paris: this city has a serious feeling.

 We checked into the Hilton Budapest, which sits in the Castle District, a UNESCO site with stunning views of the Danube and the Parliament building.
-The hotel not only lodged tourists — we saw business people from Europe and Canada who were expanding their companies in Hungary.
+The hotel not only lodged tourists but business people from Europe and Canada who were expanding their companies in Hungary.
 For dinner, we ate chicken and fish with lots of paprika and drank refreshing Hungarian wines.

 An old world feeling still exists in Budapest, which has experienced periods of destruction and rebuilt itself to move ahead in modern times.
-My next trip to Budapest will involve soaking in their many hot thermal spas and eating more goulash.
+My next trip to Budapest will include soaking in their many hot thermal spas and eating more goulash.